vand3rlinden/vand3rlinden.github.io/content/post/s-mime-enhancing-email-security.md

 ## Requesting an S/MIME email certificate
 Under the hood, the S/MIME email certificate is a code signing certificate.
 Instead of specifying a domain name in the `Common Name (CN)` section of the `CSR`, you must specify your full name instead.
 We will request the CSR by using OpenSSL, OpenSSL is a command-line program for creating and managing certificates that is widely used by BSD Unixes* and Linux distributions, but there are also versions available for Windows.

 _*BSD Unixes such as Apple MacOS, OpenBSD, FreeBSD use LibreSSL (a fork of OpenSSL) as the primary SSL library as of 2021.
-LibreSSL also interacts with the `openssl` program name.
+LibreSSL also interacts with the `openssl` command.
 This was chosen by the developers (OpenBSD team) of LibreSSL to make it easy for people, scripts, and systems that previously used OpenSSL to switch to LibreSSL._

-**Note:** In this practical we will use the `/tmp` folder to temporarily store the CSR and private key.
+> **Note:** In this practical we will use the `/tmp` folder to temporarily store the CSR and private key.
 Please find a safe place for the private key once you have exported it.

 1. Open a terminal application on your computer